Reeuwijk Housing Project

 Year of completion: 1959

 Location: Reewijk-Brug, The Netherlands

-The Cuypers Society, a Dutch national monument organization, is seriously concerned about the intended demolition of 46 (out of a total of 52) Rietveld homes in Reeuwijk, the Netherlands.
+In 2019, the Cuypers Society, a Dutch national monument organization, was seriously concerned about the intended demolition of 46 (out of a total of 52) Rietveld homes in Reeuwijk, the Netherlands.
 According to Reeuwijk Housing Association’s plan, only one residential block of eight houses would be spared.
-The Cuypers Society believes that the houses in Reeuwijk are of great architectural and cultural-historical value.
+The Cuypers Society believed that the houses in Reeuwijk are of great architectural and cultural-historical value.
 The special floorplan gave its name to these so-called ‘om-en-om-homes’ (‘om-en-om’ is a Dutch expression meaning in this context alternating front-to-back-houses).
 The core of the concept is the equality of the front and rear façades.
-The Cuypers Society calls on the municipality of Bodegraven-Reeuwijk and the owner to dedicate themselves to the restoration of all of the houses.
+The Cuypers Society called on the municipality of Bodegraven-Reeuwijk and the owner to dedicate themselves to the restoration of all of the houses.
 In 2022 the project is in a new phase of restoration bij WDJArchitecten and saved from the wrecking ball.

 Gerrit Rietveld on a field trip to recently realized work